Presented to City Council by Acting City Manager Bruce Johnson on December 13, 2011.

 Year-to-Date Expenditures: As of October 31, 2011, actual General Fund expenditures totaled $162.4 million, an increase of $9.0 million, or 5.9 percent, above expenditures for the same period last year.
 Personnel expenditures remain on par with last year.
 These personnel expenditures are just slightly higher than the budget, primarily because turnover savings are deducted from the budget on the first day of the fiscal year while the savings are realized during the year.
 Non-personnel spending increased 8.3 percent.
 For most departments, differences in spending patterns for non-personnel this early in the year reflect the timing of bill payments and not necessarily changes in spending patterns.
 We are, and will continue to be, closely monitoring and controlling these expenditures to be at or below budget.

 There are several departmental changes approved for FY 2012.
 Funds for the Department of Mental Health, Mental Retardation and Substance Abuse; the Department of Human Services; and the Office on Women are now appropriated into one agency: the Department of Community and Human Services.
-The Department of Emergency Communications, which was established in March of FY 2010, was expanded in February 2011 with the consolidation of the emergency communications functions of the Police and Fire Departments into the new department.
+The Department of Emergency & Customer Communications, which was established in March of FY 2010, was expanded in February 2011 with the consolidation of the emergency and customer communications functions of the Police and Fire Departments into the new department.
 When possible for comparison purposes, prior year amounts have been moved to the new departments.

 - ITS: The increase relates to the timing of payments for some agreements.